Rita’s Story – There Is Always Hope!

 - Third, patience is truly a desirable virtue that serves us all well.

 - Fourth, don’t put yourself in situations that are tempting.
-Think about the consequence of your actions.
+Think about the consequences of your actions.
 Be careful to surround yourself with friends you can trust and to whom you are accountable.

 - Fifth, set priorities for yourself.
 Don’t include those things that you think would make others like you.
 Instead, prioritize those goals that you know will lead to a healthy future and please God.